 Step 04: Work as a Chief Engineer

-After at least 1 and 1/2 years of on-board experience as a Second Engineer, you will be eligible to sit for the MEO Class I Examination conducted by MMD.
-After passing this examination and a few more years of experience as well as completing various other mandatory training programs, you can join on-board of a ship as the Chief Engineer.
+After at least 1 and 1/2 years of onboard experience as a Second Engineer, you will be eligible to sit for the MEO Class I Examination conducted by MMD.
+After passing this examination and a few more years of experience as well as completing various other mandatory training programs, you can join on board a ship as the Chief Engineer.

 Step 05: Further progression

 - After becoming a Chief Engineer, you may undergo various competency training programs approved by the Directorate General of Shipping (DGS).
 You may obtain various certificates after completion of such training programs.
 Then, you can apply for the certification as the Extra First Class Engineer.

 - Remember that you will have to continuously undertake various competency training programs approved by the DGS.
 Continuous training and certification are mandatory to keep your job on-board of a ship.